eugeneloza/Mazer/readme_compile.txt

 You can compile the source simply by opening *.lpr in Lazarus IDE and pushing F9 to complie&run.

-Testing version will require Castle Game Engine at least 5.2.0 version to compile.
+This version requires latest Castle Game Engine version to compile.
 Download and installation instructions may be found here http://castle-engine.sourceforge.net/engine.php

 Linux version requires 32bit GTK+2 (Thanks Akien for the information).
-Testing version also requires (Debian/Ubuntu package reference): libopenal1 libopenal-dev libpng
+(Debian/Ubuntu package reference):
+libopenal1
+libopenal-dev
+libpng